notdawood/Chemi-Craft/README.md

 3. **Quiz Section:**
    - After watching the video, the player is presented with at least 5 questions related to the equation.
 The questions are designed to test the player's understanding of the chemical process and the elements involved.

+4. **PlayFab Integration:**
+   - **Login and Registration:** Chemi-Craft uses PlayFab servers to manage player accounts.
+Players can register and log in securely through the game.
+   - **Scoreboard:** PlayFab also powers the game's scoreboard, allowing players to track their progress and compare scores with others globally.

 ## How to Add New Elements

 If your equation involves elements that are not part of the initial 17 elements in the game, follow these steps: